-13. Appendix: Collaborator/Recommendation Letters.
+- Will nonhuman animals be used in the proposed research? - If so, what type/model will be used, sex, and what is the justification? - How many?
+What is the justification for the number to be used? - Has IACUC approval been received, or will it be? - What measures will be taken to comply with IACUC guidelines? - 10.
+Supporting Literature Limited to three (3) pages.
+Provide a list of scientific Literature in support of the Research Project. - 11.
+Biosketches: Do not exceed five (5) pages for the PI and two (2) pages each for other key project personnel. - 12.
+Other Support: List Other Support for the PI, including both current and pending support as provided in the template. - 13.
+Appendix: Collaborator/Recommendation Letters.
 Limited to one (1) page per Collaborator.
 The PI should include Letters of Collaboration, if applicable.
-A Letter of collaboration from each collaborator on university, institute, or company letterhead (i) agreeing to the proposed collaborative research; (ii) briefly outlining the nature of the collaboration; and (iii) agreeing that, if MSCRF funding is awarded, they shall share research results with each other and comply with the progress reporting duties under the MSCRF Grant Agreement, conditioned upon TEDCO's duty to maintain the confidentiality of the reported information to the extent reasonably permitted by Title 10, Subtitle 6 of the State Government Article of the Annotated Code of Maryland.
-Such letters must be co-signed by the collaborators and responsible officials at the collaborator's affiliate institutions.

-- 14. Appendix: Technology Transfer Office Letter.
+A Letter of collaboration from each collaborator on university, institute, or company letterhead (i) agreeing to the proposed collaborative research; (ii) briefly outlining the nature of the collaboration; and (iii) agreeing that, if MSCRF funding is awarded, they shall share research results with each other and comply with the progress reporting duties under the MSCRF Grant Agreement, conditioned upon TEDCO/MSCRF's duty to maintain the confidentiality of the reported information to the extent reasonably permitted by Title 10, Subtitle 6 of the State Government Article of the Annotated Code of Maryland.
+Such letters must be co-signed by the collaborators and responsible officials at the collaborator's affiliate institutions. - 14.
+Appendix: Technology Transfer Office Letter.
 Limit to two (2) pages.
 Provide a current signed letter from the University's technology transfer office (if licensed) indicating their approval of the project, certifying the Technology's disclosure reference number and the status of the intellectual property that the PI has described in the application (including its license status for Commercialization projects).
 Indicate any current activity or updates to tech transfer activities.
 Provide on university, institute, or company letterhead. - 15.
 Appendix: Second Tier Funding Documentation.
-If applying for Second-Tier Funding, provide documentation, such as a copy of the Letter Agreement or Collaboration Agreement between the PI and the research institution in Maryland confirming the collaboration between the parties for the performance of the Research Project. - 16.
-Appendix: Supporting Materials.
+If applying for Second-Tier Funding, provide documentation, such as a copy of the Letter Agreement or Collaboration Agreement between the PI and the research institution in Maryland confirming the collaboration between the parties for the performance of the Research Project.

+- 16. Appendix: Supporting Materials.
 This section may not be used to circumvent the length limitations of the Application.
-Do not include information that should be in the main proposal application.
-Complete the checklist template on the portal to list the documents included in this section.
-Compile all supporting documents into a single PDF file.

-17. Photo: Upload a headshot photo of the PI for publishing on the MSCRF website if awarded.
+Do not include information that should be in the main proposal application. - 17.
+Photo: Upload a headshot photo of the PI for publishing on the MSCRF website if awarded.